philippzabka/resilionator/README.md

 # Resilionator
 Resilionator is a small and portable Python application for identifying and mitigating potential weak points in networks.
 The application is still in development, so your feedback is welcome!
-It is build with Python's standard GUI toolkit [Tkinter](https://docs.python.org/3/library/tkinter.html) and [NetworkX](https://networkx.org/).
+It is built with Python's standard GUI toolkit [Tkinter](https://docs.python.org/3/library/tkinter.html) and [NetworkX](https://networkx.org/).

 ## Installation
-Resilinator is available for Windows, macOS and Linux (64-bit operating system, x64-based processor).
+Resilionator is available for Windows, macOS and Linux (64-bit operating system, x64-based processor).
 [Download](https://ucloud.univie.ac.at/index.php/s/JfBASDl7sSR3WdM) the appropriate file for your operating system and follow the steps described above to run the application.

 **Windows**
 Download the file located in ```windows/Resilionator.zip```.
 Unpack it and then double click on the file in order to run it.